cp /etc/grub.conf /etc/grub.conf.bak

 If you entered the correct username and password, you'll be able to edit the Grub2 bootloader.

 You know now how to password protect the Grub and Grub2 bootloader in Linux.
-This will add extra security to your Linux server.
+Setting Grub password may not completely protect your system.
+However, it will definitely add an extra security layer to your CentOS Linux servers.